 7. Advancement to Candidacy: All students in the Physics Ph.D. program are required to pass a qualifying examination before advancement to candidacy for the Ph.D. degree.
 Students are expected to have their pre-qualifying evaluation by the end of their second year unless they successfully petition the Graduate Group Chair to complete it at a specific later date.
 Failure to complete the pre-qualifying evaluation by the end of the second year may result in a potential unsatisfactory status.
 Students are expected to take and pass the qualifying examination before the end of their third year of graduate study or exit with a Master's degree if the Master's degree requirements are fulfilled.
-The qualifying examination may not be scheduled until the required review course PHYW 202 has been passed and the four core courses have been completed.
-The intent of this examination is to ascertain the breadth of a student's comprehension of fundamental facts and principles that apply in his or her major field of study.
+The qualifying examination may not be scheduled until the required review course PHYS 202 has been passed and the four core courses have been completed.
+The intent of this examination is to ascertain the breadth of a student's comprehension of fundamental facts and principles that apply in their major field of study.
 It will also determine the student's ability to think critically about the theoretical and practical aspects of the field.
 Accordingly, the examination should be focused on the student's field of research but may and should venture into other areas of scholarship that underlie or impinge on the thesis topic.
-The scope of this examination should be communicated to student by the committee chair at least two months in advance of the exam date.
+The topical scope of this examination should be recorded in the qualifying exam application.

 By the end of the second year, the student will meet with the faculty committee for a prequalifying evaluation.
-At this meeting the student will give an oral presentation prepared for the qualifying exam and receive feedback and suggested corrections for improvement and to aid in his/her preparation for the research proposal and qualifying exam.
+At this meeting the student will give an oral presentation prepared for the qualifying exam and receive feedback and suggested corrections for improvement and to aid in their preparation for the research proposal and qualifying exam.

-At least two weeks before the qualifying exam, the student will provide to the faculty committee a written document that describes his or her research topic, summarizes progress to date, and outlines what he or she proposes to do, why it is relevant, and what will be learned.
+At least two weeks before the qualifying exam, the student will provide to the faculty committee a written document that describes their research topic, summarizes progress to date, and outlines what they propose to do, why it is relevant, and what will be learned.
 The format of the research proposal will be determined by the student in consultation with their advisor and committee.
 The committee will review this document with the student and determine if the student has outlined a project that is appropriate for a Ph.D.
 If not, the student is given a month to rewrite the research plan.
 Once the research plan is approved the student may take the oral portion of the Qualifying Examination.